aroberge/avantpy/roadmap.md

      - [ ] Show the diff for a previously imported module
         - [ ] show errors if not an AvantPy module
      - [ ] Show the diff from a source file which is not imported.
+- [ ] Consider adding a check in the tokenizer to ensure that opening and closing brackets match.

 ## Documentation